DensityCo/clientele/README.md

 });
 ```

+### Runtime Config Override
-Also, clientele exposes a `config` function in the root that lets you override variables at
+Clientele exposes a `config` function in the root that lets you override
-runtime:
+variables at runtime:

 ```javascript
 const configuration = {